 Øresundsbron is a giant bridge connecting Sweden and Denmark, which was inaugurated in the year 1999.

-The bridge is around 8km long from Malmö to Peberholm artificial the island where it connects to 4km long tunnel to Copenhagen.
+The bridge is around 8km long from Malmö to Peberholm artificial the island where it connects to a 4km long tunnel to Copenhagen.

 The tunnel was built to lighten the rail and road traffic across the bridge that would impact flights landing at the airport in Copenhagen.